sinc-lab/emb2bind/README.md

 Each embedding file must correspond to one FASTA record and should be named `{protein_id}.npy`, where `{protein_id}` is the identifier of the protein in the FASTA file.
 The embeddings should have shape `(320, L)`, where `L` is the length of the protein sequence.

 ### Generate embeddings
-If needed, compute the embeddings for the input FASTA file using `compute_embeddings.py`:
+If embeddings are not already available, they can be computed locally using `compute_embeddings.py`:

 ```bash
 python compute_embeddings.py \